-To be eligible for a DOE Phase I SBIR or STTR award, the applicant must meet the Phase I to Phase II Transition Rate Benchmark as required by the SBIR/STTR Reauthorization Act of 2011.
+To be eligible to submit a DOE Phase I SBIR or STTR application, the applicant must meet the Phase I to Phase II Transition Rate Benchmark as required by the SBIR/STTR Reauthorization Act of 2011.
 The Transition Rate requirement applies only to SBIR and STTR Phase I applicants that have received more than 20 Phase I awards over the past five fiscal years, excluding the most recently completed fiscal year.
 For these companies, the benchmark establishes a minimum number of Phase II awards the company must have received for a given number of Phase I awards received during the five-year time period in order to be eligible to receive a new Phase I award.
-This requirement does not apply to companies that have received less than 20 Phase I awards over the five-year period.
+This requirement does not apply to companies that have received 20 or less Phase I awards over the five-year period.

 On June 1 of each year, SBIR/STTR awardees registered on SBIR.gov are assessed to determine if they meet the benchmark requirements.
-Companies that fail to meet the transition rate benchmark on June 1, 2017 are not eligible to submit a Phase I proposal during the period June 1, 2017 through May 31, 2018.
+Companies that fail to meet the transition rate benchmark on June 1, 2018 are not eligible to submit a Phase I application during the period June 1, 2018 through May 31, 2019.

 The Transition Rate is calculated as the total number of SBIR and STTR Phase II awards a company received during the past five fiscal years divided by the total number of SBIR and STTR Phase I awards it received during the past five fiscal years, excluding the most recently completed year.
 The benchmark minimum Transition Rate is currently 0.25.
-SBA calculates the individual company Transition Rate using SBIR and STTR award information across all Federal agencies reported on www.sbir.gov.
-Companies that fail to meet this benchmark are notified directly by the SBA.
-More information on the Transition Rate requirements is available at www.sbir.gov.